mayeranalytics/coinlive/README.md

 # coinlive

-Coinlive is a command line tool that displays live cryptocurrency prices.
+Coinlive is an interactive command line tool that displays live cryptocurrency prices.
 It can also display simple historical price charts.

 The data is provided by the [Binance](binance.com) [Spot API](https://binance-docs.github.io/apidocs/spot/en/).
 The CLI is written in [Rust](https://www.rust-lang.org/) and relies heavily on the superb [tui](https://docs.rs/tui) library.